scrim-network/Ruckertetal_DAIS_2016/Ruckert_2017_DAIS_Code/README.txt

  =============================================================================
 | How to run MCMC analysis:
 |(NOTE: MCMC analysis takes a ~5 to 6 hrs to run)
-|(NOTE: The MCMC analysis was run line by line rather than sourcing the script,
+|(NOTE: The MCMC analysis was run line by line rather than sourcing the script so the seed is likely different.
-| therefore the estimates may vary by an extremely small amount because MCMC is a random number generator.
+| Therefore the estimates may vary by an extremely small amount because MCMC is a random number generator and
-| THIS DOES NOT IMPACT THE OVERALL RESULTS AND CONCLUSIONS, especially since MCMC chains converge.
+| the chains are converged.
+THIS DOES NOT IMPACT THE OVERALL RESULTS AND CONCLUSIONS.
+The saved workspace used
-| The saved workspace used in the paper analysis can be downloaded at this location: https://download.scrim.psu.edu/Ruckert_etal_DAIS/.)
+| in the paper analysis can be downloaded at this location: https://download.scrim.psu.edu/Ruckert_etal_DAIS/.)
 |
 |  1.
 Open R
 |  2.
 Run DAIScali_hetero_model_iid_mcmc_R_C.R